 This Unit presents an opportunity for scholars in various subfields of religious studies to explore a topic whose relevance cuts across specializations.
 We bring together scholars treating different time periods, geographical regions, and traditions in working to strengthen our field’s role in the study of empire, colonialism, and postcolonialism.

 You are here

 Religion, Colonialism, and Postcolonialism Unit

-In addition to general papers and proposals dealing with religion, colonialism, and post-colonialism, we invite papers on the following topics:
+In addition to papers and proposals dealing with religion, colonialism, and post-colonialism more broadly, we invite papers on the following topics: